sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ## 6.7.Network Security Controls

 Sectigo develops, implements, and maintains a comprehensive security program designed to protect its networks according to the industry best practices.
-Sectigo conforms for example with the CAB Forum Network and Certificate System Security Requirements.
+Sectigo conforms with the latest version of the CAB Forum Network and Certificate System Security Requirements.

+### 6.7.1.
+Network Segmentation

+Network segmentation SHOULD be designed and implemented in a manner that:
+1. minimizes attack surfaces;
+2. limits lateral movement within networks;
+3. restricts traffic flow between different network segments; and
+4. protects all CA Infrastructure components from unauthorized access.

-In this security program, general protections for the network include, among others:
+At Sectigo, in its security program, general protections for the network include, among others:

-- Segmenting Certificate Systems into networks or zones based on their functional, logical, and physical relationship;
+-	Segmenting Certificate System into separate networks or zones based on their functional, logical, and physical relationship;
 -	Applying the same security controls to all systems co-located in the same zone with a Certificate System;
-- Maintaining Root CA Systems in a high security zone and in an offline state or air-gapped from other networks;
+-	Maintaining Root CA Systems in a high security zone and in an offline state or Air-Gapped from other networks;
-- Implementing and configuring Security Support Systems that protect systems and communications between systems inside secure zones and communications with non-Certificate Systems outside those zones;
-- Configuring network boundary controls (firewalls, switches, routers, and gateways) with rules that support only the services, protocols, ports, and communications that Sectigo has identified as necessary to its operations;
+-	For this segmentation, configuring network boundary controls (firewalls, switches, routers, and gateways) with rules that support only the services, protocols, ports, and communications that Sectigo has identified as necessary to its operations; also using specific software such as VLANs, VPNs or software-defined networking.

+### 6.7.2.
+CA Infrastructure Security

+Sectigo´s CA Infrastructure is in a Physically Secure Environment.
-- For Certificate Systems, implementing detection and prevention controls to guard against viruses and malicious software; and
-- Changing authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person's authorization to administratively access that account on the Certificate System is changed or revoked.
+For Certificate System, Sectigo has implemented detection and prevention controls to guard against viruses and malicious software; and is also changing authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person’s authorization to administratively access that account on the Certificate System is changed or revoked.
+Sectigo has implemented and configured Security Support Systems that protect systems and communications between:
+1. between CA Infrastructure components; and
+2. between CA Infrastructure and non‐CA Infrastructure.
+Equivalent security is implemented on all Systems on the same network as any CA Infrastructure component.

 ## 6.8.Time-Stamping